A show of hands: Who here spends more time clearing their inboxes, scheduling appointments, and drafting invoices than actual important work?

 On TeamGantt, our simple daily project notifications inform you and your team what has been completed, the day's progress, and what's coming up next.
 You can configure the settings under account settings.

-2. Request for a progress report.
+2. Request a progress report.

 Got a task that needs to move forward?
-You can easily request for a progress report on a weekly or monthly basis.
+You can easily request a progress report on a weekly or monthly basis.

 Boomerang, a Gmail plugin, allows you to schedule email reminders and important messages with just a click of a button.
 It's a nifty tool to schedule recurring progress reports from your teammates.